ml5js/ml5-library/CONTRIBUTING.md

 3. you make a comment on an existing issue or post your issue and indicate that you're curious to do your best to solve it 🔬
 4. you create a new branch on your `forked` copy of the ml5-library and call it something meaningful like `fix-detection-results`
 5. you jam on fixing the bug, commit your changes with meaningful commit messages, and push your changes to your bug fix branch (e.g. `fix-detection-results`)
 6. when ready, make a pull request to the `release` branch or `development` branch of ml5-library.
 Submit to the `release` branch if the bug you found was in the current ml5 release - the version of ml5 which is on npm.
-Submit to the `development` branch if the bug you found was in `developmpent` branch of ml5-library.
+Submit to the `development` branch if the bug you found was in `development` branch of ml5-library.
 7. the ml5 dev team will review your changes and quite likely correspond with you on your changes.
 When all looks good, your changes will be merged in. 🎉
 8. hi-fives 👏 and hugs 🤗